The plague in the old town of Barcelona

 Today just few things remain of that ancient roman city of Barcelona, but still some of that initial urban layout can be seen.
 In the picture below we can see one of the main entrances of the city, just close to the Cathedral.

 One quick anecdote that can be seen in the picture is the little statue in the left tower.
 It is a small image referring to Saint Roch, a catholic saint that is devoted to fight against the plague.
-In 1560 the city celebrated the festivity of this Saint because it helped to cure from the severe black death the city was suffering at the time.
+In 1589 the city celebrated the festivity of this Saint because it helped to cure of the severe Black Death the city was suffering at the time (Barcelona suffered the plague several times during teh 15th and 16th century).